 High resolution versions of many of G.R Lambert's photos and works by other photographers of the period are in the public domain thanks to Leiden University Library and Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) which, in 2015 and 2016, donated 5,574 high resolution mainly nineteenth and early twentieth century photographs and works of art to Wikimedia Commons in a partnership with Wikimedia.

-Here are a few examples of Lambert's work and I recommend you take a look at Wikipedia Commons for large sized and high quality image versions.
+Here are a few examples of Lambert's old Malaya photos and I recommend you take a look at Wikipedia Commons for large sized and high quality image versions.

 What a different place KL was in 1900!
 The Sultan Abdul Samad Building is clearly recognisable and the forested hills beyond would be where the Lake Gardens, Bukit Aman and Taman Tugu now are located.
 The rows of houses in the foreground would be the 'Chinatown' / Petaling Street area.

 This view, again circa 1900, is of the Gombak River with the rear of the Sultan Abdul Samad building on the right.
 The buildings on the left bank of the river have all now been replaced by high rise tower blocks.
 The river was tranquil and scenic in those days but prone to severe flooding and it has since been channelised with concrete embankments.
 The KL Municipality have tried to bring back some of the river's former charm with its River of Life project which has beautified the river side with walkways, water features and new planting.

 This panorama shot dating from 1900 must have been taken from the slope behind Jalan Tangsi with the old Selangor Club facing the padang opposite the Sultan Abdul Samad building.
 The green hill behind Abdul Samad has long since been flattened and built on.
 St Mary's Church can be seen on the left.